turboLJY/Transfer-Prompts-for-Text-Generation/README.md

 # Transfer-Prompts-for-Text-Generation

 This is the repository for NAACL 2022 paper "Learning to Transfer Prompts for Text Generation".
-It is based on text generation library **[TextBox](https://github.com/RUCAIBox/TextBox)**
+Our implementation for PTG is completely based on our developed text generation library **[TextBox](https://github.com/RUCAIBox/TextBox)**

 ## Prompt Source
 The `prompt_source.pth` in this repository contains the source task prompts (*i.e.*, tensors of shape `[200,1024]`) trained on 14 datasets as introduced in our paper: